 - 1 cup yogurt, divided

-Start by making the white portion of the frozen yogurt pops.
+Start by making the white portion of the frozen fruit yogurt pops.
 In a food processor or blender, combine 1 banana and 1/3 cup of yogurt.
+(My little Ninja Express Chop is perfect for making small batches like this recipe.
+No need to dirty the big food processor for something like this.)
 Process until smooth.
 Spoon into a bowl and set aside.

 For the red portion, combine the strawberries, 1/2 of a banana, and 1/3 cup yogurt.
 Process until smooth.
 Spoon into another bowl and set aside.